Evaluating Website Technologies

 Often hosting a website, in-house, is not normally advisable or feasible.
 For a small office to come up with the resources required to match that of a datacenter and keep a website live and fully operational 24/7 with 99.9% uptime is expensive.
 This is normally a cost best farmed out to a company specializing in such resources.

 Types of Servers

-The following are the two of the more well known types of servers systems, as well as factors affecting usage:
+The following are the three of the more well known types of servers systems, as well as factors affecting usage:

 Windows Servers can be used for most any website solution, but are sometimes required in circumstances where a website will be using a Microsoft proprietary software such as ASP.
 The following are some pro's and con's of Windows Servers: